TobiasPSP/doneland_sources/Components/Network/ENC28J60/README.md

 # ENC28J60 Ethernet Controller

-> Physical Connection To An Ethernet Network Ensuring Reliable And Low Latency Connections
+> A Classic And Robust Board For Permanently Wiring Your Device To A Network

 This is a popular *Ethernet* controller that is used on a number of breakout boards.